AW17321/telemedicine_NPS_geographic_locations/README.md

 # telemedicine_NPS_geographic_locations
-None of thie is userfriendly at the moment.
+None of this is user friendly at the moment.